joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ## 2. Current Major Task/Feature Being Worked On:

-* **Name:** Admin Panel - Initial Setup & Core Features
+* **Name:** Admin Panel - Initial Setup & Core Features (with parallel debugging of Todo App)
 * **Goal for this Task:** Establish a functional Admin Panel with admin authentication, display of critical application data (error logs, feature flags), and lay the groundwork for user management and overview statistics.
+Concurrently, address critical bugs in the main Todo App that affect core functionality like feature flag interpretation and UI rendering.
-* **Status:** In Progress (Admin login, error log display, and feature flag display are functional).
+* **Status:** In Progress (Admin login, error log display, and feature flag display are functional in Admin Panel.
+Several critical bugs in Todo App resolved).

 ## 3. Work Completed (Overall Project - High Level):